jmausolf/poshmark_sharing/README.md

 ## Run the Jupyter App

-This program can also be run in Jupyter.
+This program can also be run in Jupyter with a Python 3 kernel.
 Simply launch `jupyter notebook` in terminal and click the notebook, `PoshMark_Seller_Sharing_App.ipynb`.
 Once in the notebook, simply follow the instructions to run the script.

 ## Options